Sambal: Preparation and availability

 Today some brands of prepared, pre-packed, instant or ready-to-use sambal are available in warung, traditional markets, supermarkets and convenience stores.
 Most are bottled sambal, with a few brands available in plastic or aluminium sachet packaging.
 Compared to traditional sambals, bottled instant sambals often have a finer texture, more homogeneous content and thicker consistency, like tomato ketchup, due to the machine-driven manufacturing process.
 Traditionally made sambals ground in a pestle and mortar usually have a coarse texture and consistency.
 Several brands produce bottled sambals such as Heinz ABC sambal terasi and several variants of sambal Indofood.
 In the Netherlands a range of pre-packed sambals in glass or plastic jars is readily available from several brands (national and store brands) from almost all supermarkets and tokos.

-Varieties of chili
+Varieties of chilli

-The most common kinds of peppers used in sambal are:
+The most common kinds of chilli peppers used in sambal are: